|On this page…|

 tf(F) converts the generalized model, F, to a numeric transfer function, F_cur_val.

 To view the state-space representation of the current value of F, type ss(F).

-To examine the current value of all tunable components in a generalized model, use showBlockValue.
+To examine the current values of the individual tunable components in a generalized model, use showBlockValue.